hvitoi/tech-docs/os/macos/modes/recovery.md

-# Recovery
+# MacOS Recovery

 - `Command-r Boot`
-- When entered the password, you enter in `recovery mode`, with options to
+- When entered the password, you enter in `recovery mode` with several apps

+## Recovery Assistant

+- The default app when recovery is launched

+## Recovery

+- Launched as soon as logged in `Recovery Assistant`.
+- Shows as prompt to choose: restore from time machine, reinstall macOS, Safari, Disk Utility

+## Startup Disk

+- Allows `booting the system` or enter `target disk mode`

-  - Restore from time machine
+## Restore from time machine

-  - Reinstall macOS
+## Reinstall macOS

-  - Safari
+## Safari

-  - Disk Utility
+## Disk Utility

-- Allows also accessing:
-  - Security Utility
-  - Terminal
+## Terminal